Isabel de Clare, 4th Countess of Pembroke: Widowhood

-Isabel lived as a widow for only ten months after the death of William Marshal, though it was by no means an uneventful period, which has left a good deal of evidence as to how a great heiress such as she was, managed her affairs when she came into full control of her inheritance.
-She wrote within days to the papal legate and the justiciar of England asking for the prompt delivery of her lands, and on 18 June 1219, the justiciar issued writs ordering local officers to hand over, to her, control of her inheritance in four English counties and in Ireland.
+Isabel lived as a widow for only ten months after the death of William Marshal, though it was by no means an uneventful period.
+She wrote within days to the papal legate and the justiciar of England asking for the prompt delivery of her lands, and on 18 June 1219, the justiciar issued writs ordering local officers to hand over to her control of her inheritance in four English counties and in Ireland.
 Pembroke is not mentioned, which hints that her eldest son may have directly inherited the earldom as it may have been treated as a royal grant to his father, not as part of his mother's inheritance.
 The marcher lordship of Striguil also came to her.

-In July she was in France, where she successfully negotiated with King Philip Augustus the possession of her Norman inheritance.
+In July 1219 she was in France, where she successfully negotiated with King Philip Augustus the possession of her Norman inheritance and did homage to him.
 While there, she and her son opened negotiations with the king for the marriage of the younger William Marshal with his first cousin, a ploy which caused panic at the English court and a counter-offer of marriage to King Henry III's youngest sister Eleanor.
 There is evidence that she made good use of her eldest son as her agent in managing the great estates that were hers to dispose of in the months she had them, both of them stonewalling her late husband's executors to avoid paying the debts he left.

+As a widow Isabel confirmed grants that had been made by her husband and extended some.
+She granted a water meadow to the abbey at Caversham and Henley-on-Thames.

-In February 1220 she was mortally ill at Chepstow, and on 2 March her son is found at Cirencester en route to Wales to attend her deathbed.
+In February 1220 Isabel was mortally ill at Chepstow, and on 2 March her son was at Cirencester en route to Wales to attend her deathbed.
 Tintern Abbey sources give her death as 11 March 1220.
 She was buried in the north choir aisle of the family abbey of Tintern, next to her mother Aoife.